enyojs/eslint-plugin-enact/docs/rules/prop-types.md

-# Prevent missing props validation in n Enact component definition (prop-types)
+# Prevent missing props validation in an Enact component definition (prop-types)

 PropTypes improve the reusability of your component by validating the received data.